 5. Wear base layers (& more) to bed

 What about the old fill-your-Nalgene-water-bottle-with-boiling-water-and-stick-it-in-your-sleeping-bag trick?
 This is a common recommendation people make for staying warm at night (especially winter camping), but in all honesty, I’m far too paranoid about getting my sleeping bag wet, so I have never tried this trick myself.
-Also, that’s fine for when you’re going to bed, but I think it’s more important that you have a sleeping set up that allows your body to keep itself warm.

-6. Use thicker a sleeping pad
+6. Use a thicker sleeping pad

 How to quiet your mind (& your surroundings)